su9000/su9000.github.io/index.md

 ---

-## Aerospace & Industry
+## Exploring Industry & Aerospace Opportunities

-I am actively interested in:

-- Applying numerical modeling and HPC to data-intensive scientific and technological environments
-- Exploring collaborations with **space** and **aerospace** companies
-- Translating expertise in **simulations and complex systems** to industry-impact projects
+I am actively working to bring my expertise in simulations, numerical modeling, and HPC into industry-oriented environments, particularly in aerospace.
+I have experience leading student teams and collaborative research efforts, coordinating technical workflows and ensuring results under demanding conditions.
+I am interested in opportunities where complex-system modeling, performance optimization, and scientific computing can contribute directly to technology development and mission-driven projects.

 ---